Darlene Campbell (M.A.) is an American writer and artist who makes her home in southern Appalachia.

 Her novels include: I Listened, Momma (Old Seventy Creek Press); Touched (Martin Sisters Publishing) and Looking for Pork Chop McQuade (Autumn Sky Press); Her three books of poetry include the award-winning Uncommon Clay (Casey Shay Press); Mountain Shadows (Autumn Sky Press) and Snapshots, Hodgepodges and What-Nots (Autumn Sky Press) which was co-authored with Life Time Achievement winner, Chad M. Horn and international poet and children’s author, Yolantha Harrison-Pace.
 In conjunction with photographer, Rachel A. Warmouth of Southern Kentucky’s RAW Photography, she has just had her first children’s book, When I was a Kid in Kentucky (2017, Autumn Sky Press) published.

 In addition to writing, Darlene enjoys gardening, painting, fitness, and Baguazhang.
 She also enjoys linguistics, genetic and historical research.
-Darlene has a specific area of interest in Melungeons and Kentucky history.
+Darlene is of Catawba, Cherokee, Melungeon and European descent.